owendodd/cafe/content/designers/alexa-stark.md

 title = "alexa-stark"

 +++
-Alexa Stark is based in Portland, OR.
-Stark’s garments unify form, function and material by using sustainable production methods and creating some one-off pieces.
+Based in Portland, Alexa Stark’s clothing reflects our complex age in which the designer and the wearer must balance the practical and the spectacle.
+Stark seeks to unify form, function and material using processes and production methods that adhere to sustainability and healthy work standards.